miaozhun/DEsingle/README.md

 ## Visualization and interpretation of results

-Users could use the `heatmap()` function in `stats` or `heatmap.2` function in `gplots` to plot the heatmap of the DE genes DEsingle found, as we did in Figure 3 of our [*manuscript*](https://www.biorxiv.org/content/early/2017/09/08/173997).
+Users could use the `heatmap()` function in `stats` or `heatmap.2` function in `gplots` to plot the heatmap of the DE genes DEsingle found, as we did in Figure S3 of our [*manuscript*](https://www.biorxiv.org/content/early/2018/03/26/173997).

-For the interpretation of results when `DEsingle` applied to real data, please refer to the *Three types of differentially expressed genes between E3 and E4 cells* part in our [*manuscript*](https://www.biorxiv.org/content/early/2017/09/08/173997).
+For the interpretation of results when `DEsingle` applied to real data, please refer to the *Three types of DE genes between E3 and E4 of human embryonic cells* part in the [*Supplementary Materials*](https://www.biorxiv.org/content/biorxiv/suppl/2018/03/26/173997.DC4/173997-1.pdf) of our [*manuscript*](https://www.biorxiv.org/content/early/2018/03/26/173997).

 ## Help